pkalmane/Personal-Projects/README.md

 ### <a href="http://pkalmane.blogspot.com">Personal blog</a>:
-A work in progress, an attempt to capture my opinions, thoughts on the topics close to my heart.
+A work in progress attempt to capture opinions, thoughts on the topics close to my heart.